Global UTM Association

 - Develop an annual program and budget for the consideration and approval of the General Assembly.

-- Appoint new Full Members and new Associate Members;
+- Appoint new Full Members, new Associate Members, and new Honorary Members;;

 - Exclude Full Members and Associate Members.